r-windows/r-base-rtools40/readme.md

 > Test build of base R with rtools40

 This is an experimental build of base R with the [new toolchain](https://github.com/r-windows/rtools-installer) for testing your R packages.
-It automatically gets built and deployed every day to http://dl.bintray.com/rtools/installer/
+It automatically gets built and deployed every day to http://dl.bintray.com/rtools/installer/.

+## Requirements

+To build R you only need [rtools40](https://cran.r-project.org/bin/windows/testing/rtools40.html).
+We no longer use any "extsoft" because all external libs are distributed via pacman.

+If you want to build the full R for Windows installer you also need innosetup and miktex (pdflatex).

 ## How to build yourself

-Download this repository and run [`./build.sh`](build.sh) inside the rtools40 shell.
-Edit [`MkRules.local.in`](MkRules.local.in) to adjust compiler flags.
+Download this repository and optionally edit [`MkRules.local.in`](MkRules.local.in) to adjust compiler flags.
+Now open the rtools msys2 shell from the Windows start menu.

-## How to Use
+Run the  [`./minibuild.sh`](minibuild.sh) inside the rtools40 shell to do a quick single-architecture build + check.
+This will build the complete 64-bit version of R, but not 32-bit R and also not manuals or the installer.

+Alternatively run [`./build.sh`](build.sh) to build the full installer as it appears on CRAN.
+This involves building both 32 and 64 bit R, as well as pdf manuals and the installer program.
+This can take about 2 hours and requires you have innosetup and latex installed on your machine (in addition to rtools40).

+## Using R-testing

 This build of R has been customized to use the new rtools: